clojure-expectations/expectations-mode/README.md

 ## Important

 Versions 0.0.2 and lower use swank, version 0.0.3 and greater use nrepl.
-Going forward, I will only be supporting the nrepl code.
+Going forward, only nrepl will be supported.

 ## Installation